Camp Lejeune Relocation Information

 Camp Lejeune Housing

-Photo by Lincoln Military Housing
+Photo from Lincoln Military Housing

 Camp Lejeune on-base housing is privatized and is split between Atlantic Marine Corps Communities created by Lendlease and Lincoln Military Housing.